XanaduAI/MrMustard/doc/introduction/basic_reference.md

 ## Basic API Reference

 ### 1: States
-States in MrMustard are very powerful objects.
+States in Mr Mustard are very powerful objects.
 States, like gates, are trainable.
 They have differentiable methods to return a ket or density matrix in Fock space, covariance matrix and means vector in phase space, as well as photon number moments: